-Enable Controlled folder access
+Enable controlled folder access

 Controlled folder access helps you protect valuable data from malicious apps and threats, such as ransomware.
 It is part of Windows Defender Exploit Guard.
+Controlled folder access is supported on Windows Server 2019 as well as Windows 10 clients.

-Enable and audit Controlled folder access
+Enable and audit controlled folder access

-Group Policy settings that disable local administrator list merging will override Controlled folder access settings.
-They also override protected folders and allowed apps set by the local administrator through Controlled folder access.
+Group Policy settings that disable local administrator list merging will override controlled folder access settings.
+They also override protected folders and allowed apps set by the local administrator through controlled folder access.
 These policies include:

 - Windows Defender Antivirus Configure local administrator merge behavior for lists